 Back for their first live fall season since 2019, New York’s best dance companies are making their long-awaited return.

 The ever-extraordinary New York City Ballet will be performing a host of must-see shows, and the American Ballet Theatre has a glorious season planned as well.
-Don’t miss that most classical romantic ballet "Giselle," which tells a story of love, betrayal, and forgiveness.

 Additionally, here are the 20 best Off-Broadway Shows to see right now.

 If you cannot get to the theater, don't worry!
 The Musical Lover’s Guide to Streaming is sure to help.